lmonk72/enhanced_user_cancellation/README.md

 ### For Users

 1. Navigate to your user account edit page (`/user/{uid}/edit`)
-2. Click the "Cancel Account (Enhanced)" link
+2. Click the "Cancel Account" button (replaces the default cancel button)
 3. Confirm in the modal dialog
 4. Check your email for confirmation
 5. You have 72 hours to log back in to cancel the deletion

+**Note**: The enhanced cancel account button only appears on the user edit page and replaces Drupal's default cancel account functionality.

 ### For Administrators